INTRODUCTION TO LANGUAGE AND COMMUNICATION

 ANATOMY AND PHYSIOLOGY OF THE SPEECH AND HEARING MECHANISMS

 This course is designed to give students a basic understanding of the structural organization (anatomy), function (physiology), and neural control for speech production and hearing.
 The course will emphasize both normal and disordered systems.
 Two hours lecture, four hours laboratory.
-Prerequisite: BIO 161 and BIO 162 or permission of instructor.
+Prerequisite: BIO 161 and BIO 162 or BIO 164P.

 SPEECH AND LANGUAGE DEVELOPMENT